Office Location: HPE 163 (Band Hall)

 Email Address: firstname.lastname@example.org

-Title: Associate Director of Bands, Professor of Percussion
+Title: Assistant Director of Bands, Professor of Percussion

 Thomas McGowan joined the Tyler Junior College music faculty in the fall of 2001.
 Mr. McGowan directs the Tyler Junior College Percussion Ensemble, Apache Punch Drumline, TJC Indoor Percussion Theater, and serves as instructor for applied percussion.